karthickrajam556/World-Disaster-Risk-Data-Exploration/README.md

-# World-Disaster-Risk-Data-Exploration

-# 🌍 Week 1 Project – Climate Risk and Disaster Management
+# 🌍 World Risk Index Prediction using Machine Learning

-## 📌 Project Title
-**Data Exploration of the World Risk Index for Climate Risk and Disaster Management**

-## 📖 Project Overview
+## 📌 Project Overview
-This project focuses on exploring the **World Risk Index dataset**, which measures the exposure, vulnerability, susceptibility, coping capabilities, and adaptive capacities of countries facing natural hazards.
+This project focuses on predicting the **World Risk Index (WRI) Category** of countries using Machine Learning techniques.
-The aim of this project is to understand the structure of the dataset, perform basic exploratory analysis, and prepare the foundation for deeper insights into climate risk and disaster management.
+The WRI measures disaster risk by considering **Exposure, Vulnerability, Susceptibility, Coping Capacity, and Adaptive Capacity**.

+By applying a **Random Forest Classifier**, this project automates the classification of countries into **risk categories (Low, Medium, High, Very High)**, supporting policymakers and researchers in disaster preparedness and management.

+---

+## 🎯 Objectives
+- To clean and preprocess the World Risk Index dataset.
+- To train and evaluate a Machine Learning model for predicting disaster risk categories.
+- To deploy the trained model for future predictions.
+- To demonstrate how ML can help in **real-world disaster risk management**.

+---

 ## 🗂️ Dataset
-- **Name:** World Risk Index (WRI)
-- **Source:** Kaggle (Global Disaster Risk Index dataset)
-- **Rows:** ~1917
-- **Columns:** 12
-- **Key Features:**
+- **File:** `world_risk_index.csv`
-  - Region (Country/Location)
+- **Features Used:**
-  - World Risk Index (WRI)
   - Exposure
   - Vulnerability
   - Susceptibility
-  - Lack of Coping Capabilities
+  - Lack of Coping Capacity
   - Lack of Adaptive Capacities
   - Year
+- **Target Variable:** WRI Category (Low, Medium, High, Very High)

+---

+## 🛠️ Tools & Technologies
+- **Programming Language:** Python
+- **Libraries:** Pandas, NumPy, Scikit-learn, Pickle
+- **Platform:** Google Colab / Jupyter Notebook
+- **Deployment:** Saved ML Model (`rf_model.pkl`) and Label Encoder (`label_encoder.pkl`)

+---

+## 🔑 Methodology
+1. **Data Collection** – Imported *world_risk_index.csv*.
+2. **Data Preprocessing** – Handled missing values (mean/mode imputation), encoded categorical data.
+3. **Feature Selection** – Selected important WRI indicators.
+4. **Model Training** – Applied Random Forest Classifier.
+5. **Model Evaluation** – Measured accuracy, classification report, and confusion matrix.
+6. **Deployment** – Saved model and label encoder using Pickle for reusability.

+---

+## 📊 Results
+- **Model Used:** Random Forest Classifier
+- **Performance:** Achieved reliable accuracy on test data.

+- **Evaluation Metrics:**
+- Accuracy Score
+- Classification Report
-  - Risk Categories
+- Confusion Matrix

-## 🔎 Steps Performed
-1. Imported necessary Python libraries (`pandas`, `numpy`, etc.).
-2. Loaded the dataset (`world_risk_index.csv`) into a Pandas DataFrame.
-3. Explored the dataset using:
-   - `.info()` → Checked column names, datatypes, and structure.
-   - `.describe()` → Summarized numerical statistics.
+---

+## 🚀 Deployment
+The model and encoder are saved for future predictions:
-   - `.isnull().sum()` → Identified missing values.
+- `rf_mode.pkl` → Trained Random Forest model
-4. Handled missing values by filling them with column means.
-5. Cleaned column names (removed leading/trailing spaces).
-6. Documented analysis flow with clear markdown headings.
+- `label_encoder.pkl` → Label encoder for WRI categories

+You can load these files and predict risk categories without retraining the model.

+---

-## 💡 Improvisations Done
+## 📌 Improvisations Done
-- Handled missing values to improve dataset usability.
+- Handled missing values using **mean/mode imputation**.
+- Used **Label Encoding** for categorical targets.
-- Cleaned column names for better readability and coding efficiency.
+- Chose **Random Forest** for its robustness and high accuracy.
-- Structured the notebook for easy step-by-step understanding.
-- Added markdown explanations alongside outputs for clarity.

-## 📂 Repository Structure
-├── AIML_Intern_Week1.ipynb # Jupyter Notebook with analysis
-├── world_risk_index.csv # Dataset
-└── README.md # Project documentation
+- Saved **trained model and encoder** for reusability using Pickle.
+- Generated a **clean dataset** for future model improvements.

+---

+## 🖼️ Screenshots (to add in PPT/GitHub)

+---

+## ✅ Conclusion
+This project successfully demonstrates how Machine Learning can be applied to predict disaster risk categories using the World Risk Index dataset.
+The Random Forest Classifier provided reliable results, and the deployment ensures scalability and efficiency.
+This system can serve as a valuable tool for researchers and policymakers to improve disaster preparedness and mitigation strategies.